vincentbernat/network-lab/lab-vxlan/README.md

     --- 2001:db8:fe::13 ping statistics ---
     2 packets transmitted, 2 received, 0% packet loss, time 1001ms
     rtt min/avg/max/mdev = 0.598/0.811/1.024/0.213 ms

+## Unicast and dynamic L2 entries

+The kernel can signal missing L2 entries.
+We can have a controller add the entries when the kernel requests them.
+We use a simple shell script for this purpose.
+This is slow and clunky but illustrates how it works.

+We cannot have a catch-all rule (otherwise, we won't be notified of L2 misses).
+But we still need to propagate correctly propagate broadcast and multicast for ARP/ND.
+No problem with broadcast (except we have a large amplification factor) but with multicast, many multicast addresses have to be added in the FDB.